Affiliate links on Android Authority may earn us a commission. Learn more.

 - Bluetooth audio

 I found the stereo speakers to be bright and punchy.
 I tested a wide range of music styles and came away impressed not only with the clarity, but the volume.
 The Pixelbook can get crazy loud.
 If anything, bass tones are a bit weak.

 Bluetooth connections are via simple A2DP stereo Bluetooth.
-Google has not indicated exactly which profiles are supported.
+Google has not indicated precisely which profiles are supported.
 Music and movies sounded good but not great through my favorite set of Bluetooth cans.

 1,920 x 1,080 Full HD